jeffreysorgen/golf-club-sensors/activity.md

 ##### note:
 _(Maybe just move this code to an appendix.
 I think I only used on/off, connected/disconnected on the LED.
 Because that's the big takeaway from this exercise.
 But there was also a lesson with the `while` command.
 It just hung there until disconnected, and the LED turned off because of it.
 No further useful functionality.)_

 #
+#
+_(Maybe simplify this.
+I'm trying to organize into a process of building, and this is more of a reference.
+Some of the information here should be included in descriptions of the reasons we're adding certain lines of code to our final sketch.)_
+#
 ## Structure of Arduino files